joyent/conch-api/docs/modules/Test::Conch.md

 ## load\_validation\_plans

-Takes an array ref of structured hash refs and creates a validation plan (if it doesn't exist) and adds specified validation plans for each of the structured hashes.
+Takes an array ref of structured hash refs and creates a validation plan (if it doesn't exist, or updates an existing entry otherwise) and adds specified validation plans for each of the structured hashes.

 Each hash has the structure:

 ```
 {
+    id          => optional, if existing row should be updated
     name        => 'Validation plan name',
     description => 'Validation plan description',
     validations => [